StoneStepsInc/fit/README.md

     Defines the size of the file read buffer, rounded up to either `512` or `4096` bytes.
 The default buffer size is `65536` bytes.

+  * `-a`

+    This option instructs `fit` to skip directories with restricted access, which by default would interrupt a scan.
+The default behavior makes presence of such directories visible, so it can be decided whether to skip them using this option or examine reasons why there are such directories in the file tree being scanned.

+    Note, however, that it may not be possible to report restricted directory names, so some other means need to be used to figure which specific directories cannot be accessed.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed